 The WePlay!
 Tug of War: Mad Moon and ESL Open Los Angeles are shaping as two of the busiest events to bet on if you are a Dota 2 fan in February and March.

 Busiest Dota 2 Betting Events in February and March

 On the list of upcoming events that may intrigue esports bettor and Dota 2 are major competitive milestones such as ESL One Los Angels as well as WePlay!
 Dota 2 Tug of War: Mad Moon.
 Both events.

 February will see the WePlay! event return to Ukraine where a select crop of teams will compete for a share of the $300,000 prize pool along with Dota Pro Circuit (DPC) points as well as an opportunity to qualify in March’s ESL One Los Angeles 2020 major.

-Both events will pack a tremendous level of excitement, especially when WePlay! are hosting the next event.
-After the Bukovel Minor, WePlay! has very well set the new standard about producing online tournaments, with the help of excellent studio design, the deployment of augmented reality technology, holograms and other perks that made the broadcast a delight to watch.
+Both events will pack a tremendous level of excitement, especially when WePlay! is hosting the next event.
+After the Bukovel Minor, WePlay! has very well set the new standard about producing online tournaments, with the help of excellent studio design, the deployment of augmented reality technology, holograms, and other perks that made the broadcast a delight to watch.

 Dota 2 fans are now looking forward to February 19 when the next Dota 2 Minor in the 20/21 DPC kicks off with 8 teams vying for a share of the pot as well as the right to progress to the major directly.